Miami company reaches agreement with CUPET to sell fuel in Cuba: What do we know?

 Since January, the supply of Venezuelan oil has been interrupted following the capture of Nicolás Maduro, and Mexico halted its shipments out of fear of U.S. tariffs.

-What can this agreement mean?
+What could this agreement mean?

 Klann described the potential of the agreement:

-The agreement is described by its proponents as "the most significant trade change in Cuba's fuel sector in decades," and it could pave the way for more American companies to participate in the island's energy sector, a goal that the Trump administration has been actively promoting.
+The agreement is described by its proponents as "the most significant commercial change in Cuba's fuel sector in decades," and it could pave the way for more American companies to participate in the island's energy sector, a goal that the Trump administration has been actively promoting.

 Filed under: